-A complete application package consists of:
+A complete application consists of:

 - An application - Transcript(s) For this opportunity, an unofficial transcript or copy of the student academic records printed by the applicant or by academic advisors from internal institution systems may be submitted.
-Click Here for detailed information about acceptable transcripts. - A current resume/CV - Two educational or professional recommendations.
+Click here for detailed information about acceptable transcripts. - A current resume/CV, including academic history, employment history, relevant experiences, and publication list - Two educational or professional recommendations.
+At least one recommendation must be submitted in order for the mentor to view your application.